 Nowadays, most people browse the internet using mobile devices and tablets.
 This option helps adjust the WordPress post to different screens.

 Status and Visibility

 - Public – makes the post visible to anyone.

-It will display a calendar and an option to change the exact minute, hour, day, month, and year.
-Make sure to check the time zone as well before publishing.
+To schedule posts using WordPress, click the Settings icon and then the link next to Publish.
+It will display a calendar and an option to set the exact minute, hour, day, month, and year.
+If you have a global audience, check time zones before publishing.